Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

 Let matrix $\bW \in \mathbb{R}^{n \times m}$ be partitioned into $p$ blocks $\bW_{(i)} \in \mathbb{R}^{n \times m_p}$, with $1 \leq i \leq p$, $m = m_p p$:

-BGS process proceeds recursively, at iteration $i$, selecting a new block matrix $\bW_{(i)}$ and orthogonalizing it with the previously orthogonalized blocks yielding a matrix $\bQ'_{(i)}$, followed by orthogonalization of $\bQ'_{(i)}$ itself.
+{The} BGS process {for computing a QR factorization of $\bW$} proceeds recursively, at iteration $i$, selecting a new block matrix $\bW_{(i)}$ and orthogonalizing it with the previously orthogonalized blocks yielding a matrix $\bQ'_{(i)}$, followed by orthogonalization of $\bQ'_{(i)}$ itself.
 This procedure is summarized in~\cref{alg:BGS}.

 For standard methods, the projector $\bPi^{(i-1)}$ in~\cref{alg:BGS} is taken as an approximation to $\ell_2$-orthogonal projector onto $\mathrm{range}(\bQ_{(1:i-1)})^{\perp}$.
 For the classical BGS process (BCGS), one chooses $\bPi^{(i-1)}$ as Whereas, for the modified BGS (BMGS) process, we have